modelica-3rdparty/Modelica_DeviceDrivers/README.md

 There is support for joysticks, keyboards, UDP, TCP/IP, LCM, shared memory, AD/DA converters, serial port and other devices.

 ## Library description
 The `Modelica_DeviceDrivers` library is an open source Modelica package under [Modelica License 2](https://modelica.org/licenses/ModelicaLicense2) that interfaces hardware drivers to Modelica models.
+An overview of the library is provided in

+> Bernhard Thiele, Thomas Beutlich, Volker Waurich, Martin Sjölund, and Tobias Bellmann, Towards a Standard-Conform, Platform-Generic and Feature-Rich Modelica Device Drivers Library.
+In Jiří Kofránek and Francesco Casella, editors, _12th Int.
+Modelica Conference_, Prague, Czech Republic, May 2017.

 It unifies previous developments concerning device driver support in Modelica, see [Interactive Simulations and advanced Visualization with Modelica](https://modelica.org/events/modelica2009/Proceedings/memorystick/pages/papers/0056/0056.pdf) and [Modelica for Embedded Systems](https://modelica.org/events/modelica2009/Proceedings/memorystick/pages/papers/0096/0096.pdf) (Modelica'2009 conference).
 The functionality covered by this library has been used internally at DLR for several years, such as for Driver-in-the-Loop simulation and for the [DLR Robot Motion Simulator](http://www.dlr.de/media/en/desktopdefault.aspx/tabid-4995/8426_read-17606/).
 The previously fragmented functionality was streamlined, improved, and extended to a coherent cross-platform library.